Athlytic/automatic-app-landing-page/_pages/troubleshooting.md

 Check that you do not have power save set to on (go to the Apple Watch app on the iPhone (black icon), then general, then look for Workout Power Saving Mode).
 When you turn power save on, it will disable the heart rate sensor from reading.
 I personally somehow set this to on by accident and couldn’t figure out why I was only getting 3 or 4 heart rate samples per workout until I figured it out and turned it off and all is good.
 If that doesn’t solve it, it might be something else so please let me know.

 ### Exertion or Effort Too Low
 First check that your max heart rate is correct.
-Athlytic will use your max heart rate from the last 30 days by default, but you can set a custom max in the More tab.
+Athlytic will use your max heart rate from the last 30 days by default, but you can set a custom max in Settings.
 If your max is based on an anomalous HR (e.g. above 200 and your real max is 185) then your numbers might be skewing lower.

 If that doesn't solve the issue are you using a 3rd party app or device other than the Apple Watch to track heart rate?
 The problem with many third party apps/devices is that they don't write data correctly to Apple Health.
 Your heart rates during a workout should look like the below (logged with an Apple Watch).
 For example Garmin writes HR data every 2 minutes to Apple Health, and Polar every minute (contrast this with the Apple Watch which writes HR data almost every second during a workout.
 You will either need to use your Apple Watch to track heart rate or try using an app like RunGap or FitnessSyncer to try and import these other apps/devices HR data into Apple Health.